Pumpkins, pumpkins, everywhere...

 Microwave the pumpkin for about 10 minutes.
 Why?
 Because it cuts the oven-baking time just about in half.
 If you don't have a microwave (or don't want to use it on your pumpkin), you can skip this step.

-Cut the pumpkin in half, and scoop out the seeds – I’m using a serrated grapefruit spoon here, which works well.
+Cut the pumpkin in half, and scoop out the seeds and accompanying stringy pulp.

 Save the seeds; you can roast and snack on them later.

-Place the pumpkin, cut-side down, on a parchment-lined baking sheet.
-Bake in a preheated 350°F oven for about 45 minutes (for a 5-pound pumpkin), until the pumpkin’s flesh is easily pierced with a fork.
+Place the pumpkin (or pumpkins), cut-side down, on a parchment-lined baking sheet.
+Bake in a preheated 350°F oven for about 45 minutes (for a 5-pound pumpkin), until the pumpkin's flesh is easily pierced with a fork.

-Remove it from the oven, scoop out the flesh, and purée it in a food processor; or simply mash it.
+Scoop out the soft flesh and purée it in a food processor; or simply mash it.

 How much thickened purée can you expect to get?
 Figure about 25%, by weight, of the starting weight of the pumpkin.
 My 5-pound pumpkin yielded 19 1/2 ounces purée, which is about 2 1/2 cups.